-I’ve explained before about how (and why) I’m travelling hand luggage only (HLO) for this trip.
+I’ve explained before about how (and why) I’m traveling hand luggage only (HLO) for this trip.
 I’ve done shorter trips HLO no problem, but this is by far the longest I’ve ever travelled HLO.

-So far it’s going as expected — I’m very glad we are travelling HLO as it’s very easy to breeze in and out of airports without checked luggage, and many people we meet say ‘where’s the rest of your luggage?’
+So far it’s going as expected — I’m very glad we are traveling HLO as it’s very easy to breeze in and out of airports without checked luggage, and many people we meet say ‘where’s the rest of your luggage?’

 I see other tourists in airports and hotels lugging around massive suitcases they can’t even lift up a flight of stairs by themselves and wonder why everyone doesn’t travel HLO.

 But it’s not without its frustrations.